18 Jan Announcing Camp Make-a-Game!

 Mornings are spent indoors with digital screen instruction, teaching kids to use point-and-click game creation tools.
 Because these tools don’t require coding, most of the instruction can focus on design principles like game mechanics or game feel and not just be focused on technical hurdles.
 Afternoons are spent outdoors, discussing and playing physical games like tag and soccer — and then the kids will re-design the rules and play the modified games, learning about design while getting some exercise.
 By the end of the week they’ll be game makers!

 We prototyped our unique indoor/outdoor format last August with the support of our partners the Toronto Public Library, Asteroid Base and Ubisoft Toronto.
 Watch the video below for a taste of the camp!

-We hope to be able to provide some spots for underserved demographics.
 Interested in partnering or sponsorship opportunities?
 We’d love to chat at firstname.lastname@example.org.

 The amazing visual identity of Camp Make-a-Game was created by Matt Hammill of Asteroid Base!